 Oceans and Coastal Environments

-Surface currents are created by three things: global wind patterns, the rotation of the earth, and ocean basins’ shape.
-Surface currents are significant because they distribute heat around the planet and are a significant factor influencing climate around the globe.
+Surface currents are created by global wind patterns, the rotation of the Earth, and ocean basins’ shape.
+Surface currents are significant because they distribute heat around the planet and are a considerable factor influencing climate around the globe.

 Global Wind Currents

 Winds on Earth are either global or local.
 Global winds blow in the same directions all the time and are related to the unequal heating of Earth by the Sun.
 More solar radiation strikes the equator than the polar regions, and the rotation of the Earth is called the Coriolis effect.
 The causes of the global wind patterns will be described later when we look at the atmosphere.
 (Surface Currents | Physical Geography, n.d.)
 Water in the surface currents is pushed in the direction of the significant wind belts:

 - Trade winds are consistent winds that flow east to west between the equator and 30 degrees North and 30 degrees South.

 - Westerlies are winds that flow west to east in the middle latitudes.

 - Polar easterlies are winds that flow east to west between 50 degrees and 60 degrees north and south of the equator and the north and south pole.

 The wind is not the only factor that affects ocean currents.
 The Coriolis effect describes how Earth’s rotation steers winds and surface ocean currents.
 The Coriolis effect causes freely moving objects to appear to move to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
 This is because the objects themselves are moving straight, but the Earth is rotating beneath them, so they seem to bend.